-The Audit Committee is a collegiate body created in Board session.
-Its main purpose is to ensure that accounting and financial reporting processes are appropriate, as well as to evaluate the activities performed by internal and external auditors.
-The Committee is comprised by three members of the Board of Directors and the General Manager and the Chief of the Institutional Control Body may participate as required, as well as any other officers that the Audit Committee deems necessary.
+The Special Audit Committee (hereinafter "the Special Committee") is a collegiate body created in a Board session.
+Its main purpose is to assist the Board of Directors in its purpose of ensuring that the accounting and financial reporting processes are appropriate, evaluating the activities carried out by internal and external auditors and monitoring the proper functioning of the internal control system.
+The Committee is comprised of three members who do not hold executive positions in the Fund.

+The General Manager and Head of the Office of Internal Audit, as well as the officials that the Special Committee deems necessary, participate as guests at the meetings of the Special Committee.

 The Committee meets at least once a month and reports quarterly to the Board on the topics discussed.
+However, it may meet as often as necessary depending on the priority and number of issues to be discussed, when determined by the Chairman of the Committee or when requested by at least two of its members.